Because no single discipline is able to address the complex problems facing our communities, Cornell CALS researchers collaborate across disciplines.

 - Understanding natural and human systems: We believe that achieving next-generation scientific breakthroughs requires an understanding of the world’s complex, interlocking systems.

-- Stewarding sustainable food, energy and environmental resources: We believe that access to nutritious food and a healthy environment is a fundamental human right.
+- Stewarding sustainable agriculture and food systems, and energy and environmental resources: We believe that access to nutritious food and a healthy environment is a fundamental human right.

 - Fostering social, physical and economic well-being: We believe that ensuring a prosperous global future depends on the ability to support local people and communities everywhere.